sceriff0/gCompress/README.md

 ### This script may be used to compress a graph provided in _edgelist_ format.

+### It is based on: Gilbert and Levchenko: “Compressing Network Graphs”.

 ### Graphs from StringDB may be compressed but the header has to be manually removed.

 ### Two example files: example1.py and example2.py are provided which just need to be run.
 They display the same graph compressed with different parameters.
 In particula the second one has a higher parameter n of nodes that will be kept for sure and a higher beta which will increase the importance of the local neighborhood.